The 50 Years of the ACM Turing Award Celebration

 Moderator: Judea Pearl (2011 Turing laureate)

-Panelists: Michael Jordan, Fei-Fei Li, Ilya Sutskever, and Raquel Urtasun
+Panelists: Michael Jordan, Fei-Fei Li, Stuart Russell, Ilya Sutskever, and Raquel Urtasun

 - Restoring Personal Privacy without Compromising National Security